 - To develop skills to critically analyse developments in the fashion business creation environment from an interdisciplinary and international perspective.

-- To develop critical appreciation of strategies, policies and practices key to sustainable fashion business creation and development.
+- To develop a critical appreciation of strategies, policies and practices key to sustainable fashion business creation and development.

 - To explore contemporary and emerging themes in fashion business creation.